Purdue-CS193/homework-0-ethanpaek3/index.md

+# Ethan Paek's First CS193 Homework

+-Favorite Things About CS193
+-Lead by students, not professors

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.